 Natural Flavors and Juice Concentrates

 The natural flavors used in the energy waters match the flavor of the beverage itself.
 For example, the Pomegranate Energy Water has natural flavor from, you guessed it, pomegranate.
 The same goes for the Juice Concentrates – the Grapefruit Energy Water features a teeny bit of grapefruit juice concentrate and the Pomegranate Energy Water features pomegranate juice concentrate.
 The exception is the Lime Energy Water, which has with natural lime flavor but lemon juice concentrate.
 All flavors and juice concentrates are Organic.

-This is another energy drink that breaks the stereotype that all energy drinks are dangerous concoctions of caffeine and sugar.
-However, this energy drink is not “weak sauce”.
-It has 100 mg of caffeine per can, which is the limit of caffeine consumtpion per day for those under 18 years old.
+First of all, this is another energy drink that breaks the stereotype that all energy drinks are dangerous concoctions of caffeine and sugar.
+It has 100 mg of caffeine per can, which is the limit of caffeine consumption per day for those under 18 years old.
 For healthy adults, that limit is 400 mg caffeine per day.

-With 100 mg caffeine per can, this product fits FATIGUE LEVEL 2.
-Fatigue Level 1 is when you’re tired because of dehydration and need (uncaffeinated) water.
+Second of all, with 100 mg caffeine per can, this product fits FATIGUE LEVEL 2.
+Fatigue Level 1 is when you’re tired because of dehydration and need (non-caffeinated) water.
 Fatigue Level 2 is home to several other “energy drinks in disguise”, healthy alternatives that are as strong as an 8-oz Red Bull but seem so much cleaner and healthier.

 This doesn’t taste like an energy drink because it’s an energy water.
-If you’re looking for something with Organic ingredients, low-moderate caffeine levels, light flavor, no Calories, no sugar, no artificial colors or flavors or sweeteners, this is another “energy drink in disguise” you can feel good about drinking.
+If you’re looking for something with Organic ingredients, low-moderate caffeine levels, light flavor, no Calories, no sugar, no artificial colors or flavors or sweeteners, then Guru Energy Water is a good option for you.